Darokahn/blocks-language/language.md

 	sum: $(int x, int y){ ?{x} + y };

 In the above case, the "sum" code block (which behaves like a function) does not behave as one might expect upon looking at it.
 Because x is inside a static code block prefixed by "?" (called pseudo-static), it is evaluated once and never again, somewhat like a macro. when sum is evaluated, x will always be 1; the code block is equivalent to {1 + y}.
 If this is intended, x should not be passed into the local scope of sum.

-a static block that links into another code block will clear its scope other than the items that file into the second block; the second block will simply take over its old scope.

 If a constant is alone on a line that it is terminated by a comma (like {0,}), it is unnamed but still added to the local scope.
 Since items are linked into another scope by index and not by name, you can declare a code block without names and pass it into another block: